dodona-edu/universal-judge/README.md

 }
 ```

-Some information about this config:
+These attributes are used by TESTed:

-- `programming_language`: the programming language of the submission
+- `programming_language`: programming language of the submission
-- `resources`: path to the folder with resources the judge can use
+- `resources`: path of a directory with resources TESTed can use
-- `source`: path to the submission to be judged
+- `source`: path of the submission that must be evaluated
-- `judge`: path to the root of the judge source code
+- `judge`: path of the root directory of TESTEd
-- `workdir`: temporary folder, see below
+- `workdir`: path of a temporary directory (see below)
-- `plan_name`: path to the test suite file, relative to the resources
+- `plan_name`: path of the test suite, relative to the resources directory (as defined above)

-To evaluate a submission, TESTed must generate some code.
-This happens in the `workdir`.
+Before evaluating a submission, TESTed generates test code in the workdir.
 Create that directory:

 ```bash
 $ mkdir workdir/
 ```

-This directory is kept after TESTed is run, so you can inspect what was generated.
-If you want to run TESTed again, you'll need to clear this directory.
+The content in this directory stays in place after TESTed finishes its evaluation, so you can inspect the generated test code.
+Before running TESTed again, you'll need to clear this directory.

-Finally, you can run TESTed.
-The output will be printed on stdout.
+With this command, TESTed will evaluate the submission and generate feedback on stdout.

 ```bash
 $ python -m tested -c exercise/simple-example/config.json